Aleksey Nikolayevich Tolstoy: Paris

-Sophia claimed in a pious official memoir published in Moscow in 1973 that Alexey, 'took the child's death very much to heart.'
-One may question this.
-The father, after all, made no attempt to visit his ailing son before his lonely end, nor did he return for the funeral (though he did make another, business journey to Petersburg from Paris).
-As subsequent events were to show, he could evince extraordinary callousness toward individual members of the human race, whatever his broadly liberal viewpoint toward the species at large.

 Return to Russia

-Aleksey and Sophia returned to St Petersburg in January 1909.
-By 1910 his success as a writer enabled them to move into a flat along Nevsky Prospekt, but because of her ex-husband's refusal to grant a divorce, when she became pregnant, she returned to Paris in May 1911, where he joined her, so that he could be registered under French law as the father of their daughter, Marianna.
-They returned to St Petersburg later in the year, but moved to Moscow in 1912.
+Aleksey and Sophia returned to St. Petersburg in January 1909.
+By 1910, his success as a writer enabled them to move into a flat along Nevsky Prospekt, but because of her husband's refusal to grant a divorce, when she became pregnant, she returned to Paris in May 1911, where he joined her, so that he could be registered under French law as the father of their daughter, Marianna.
+They returned to St. Petersburg later in the year, but moved to Moscow in 1912.

-In summer 1914 Tolstoy and Dymshitz took a vacation in Koktebel, in the Crimea, where he met a 17 year old ballerina named Margarita Kandaurova.
-Nikolai Tolstoy wrote that "The break with Sophia was as abrupt as it had been with Julia.
-Out on a stroll, Alexey said significantly, 'I feel that this winter you're going to leave me.'
+In the summer of 1914 Tolstoy and Dymshitz took a vacation in Koktebel, Crimea, where he met a 17 year old ballerina named Margarita Kandaurova.
+Nikolai Tolstoy wrote in 1983: "The break with Sophia was as abrupt as it had been with Julia.
+Out on a stroll, Aleksey said significantly, 'I feel that this winter you're going to leave me.'
 Sophia did not reply, but took the hint and departed for another visit to Paris.
 The baby Mariana was deposited with an aunt."

-Tolstoy hoped to marry Kandaurova, but she rejected him, and before the end of the year he had met his third wife, Natalya Volkenstein, nee Krandinskaya, by whom he had three children.
+Tolstoy hoped to marry Kandaurova, but she rejected him, and before the end of the year he had met his third wife, Natalya Volkenstein, née Krandinskaya, by whom he had three children.

-During World War I Tolstoy worked as a war correspondent, and visited England and France, and wrote several essays, and two plays.
+During World War I Tolstoy worked as a war correspondent, visiting England and France, and wrote several essays and two plays.